-Tips For Navigation In Nature
+Tips For Natural Navigation

 Man Standing On Rocks

-The Different Ways Of Navigating In Nature
+The Different Ways Of Natural Navigation

-Sun Navigation
+1. Sun Navigation

-Most people think they can navigate easily using the sun, simply by claiming that it rises in the east.
-This answer is both wrong and right, as the sun doesn’t always rise in the same place, depending on the Equinox.
+Most people think they can navigate easily using the sun simply by claiming that it rises in the east.
+This answer is wrong and right, as the sun doesn’t always rise in the same place, depending on the Equinox.
 Therefore, you need to think about the current season and then use these guides to show you the way depending on the sunrise:

-• Northeast: Summer Solstice which takes place in June
+• Northeast: Summer Solstice, which takes place in June

 • East: During March and September for the Equinoxes